mariadb-corporation/mariadb-connector-python/docs/source/constants.rst

 INFO
 ---------------

-.. versionadded:: 1.1.0

 For internal use only

 ---------------
 TPC_STATE
 ---------------

-.. versionadded:: 1.1.0

 For internal use only

 ---------------
 STATUS
 ---------------
-.. versionadded:: 1.1.0

 The STATUS constants are used to check the server status of the current connection.

+*Since version 1.1.0*

   Example: